-What is content marketing?
-It is the creation and promotion of content that adds value to the lives of your customers and potential customers.
-It is both an art and science, because different niches have different approaches to it.
-Most affiliate marketers need just a simple blog post to reach their audience, while a camera manufacturer will require a complete user guide with accompanying pictures and if possible, a video.
-Live videos are also gaining ground especially in the self-improvement and coaching industries.
+What is content marketing for startups?
+It is the creation and promotion of content that adds value to the lives of both your current and potential customers.
+It is both an art and science because different niches have different approaches.
+Most affiliate marketers need just a simple blog post to reach their audience, while a camera manufacturer will need a complete user guide with accompanying pictures and a video if possible.
+Live videos are also gaining ground, especially in the self-improvement and coaching industries.
 Medical blogs such as WebMed are increasingly using quizzes.
 IQ tests and other assessment tools are everywhere on the internet, not to mention e-newsletters.

 Why Content is Important for Startups?

-2).
-After you start ranking on the search engines, your traffic begins to rise.
+2) After you start ranking on the search engines, your traffic begins to rise.
 High traffic means that your brand is becoming popular.
-Your traffic metrics can tell you where your visitors are located, their gender, interests, which pages they are visiting, how long they are staying on your page, which actions they are taking, whether they are new or repeat visitors.
+Your traffic metrics can tell you where your visitors are located, their gender, interests, which pages they are visiting, how long they are staying on your page, which actions they are taking, and whether they are new or repeat visitors.
 This will help you to gauge the effectiveness of your content and areas that need improvements.
 High traffic also makes it possible for you to convert.
-Conversions come from persuasive content.
+Ultimately, conversions are a direct result of persuasive content.

 How to Get Started

 Now that you know what content marketing is, you are probably wondering how you can get started.
-Content marketing twofold; there is the content writing part and the content promotion part.
+Content marketing is twofold; there is the content writing part and the content promotion.